Me2U-Afrika/Me2U/README.md

 gets acknowledged in the platform and a good way to put their work out for the world.
 A link to their blogs or any online social media is linked to their name.
 What a better way to advertise yourself!

-The blog will be fully tailored on African content, where writers will majorly focus on the untold African history and it's rich content.
-For a while we have consumed knowledge from outside and completely scrapped out how unique Africa is and it's rich in history.
+The blog will be fully tailored on Afrikan content and it's affiliations, where writers will majorly focus on the untold African history and it's rich content.
+For a while we have consumed knowledge from outside and completely scrapped out how unique Afrika is and it's rich in history.
+Did you know the original meaning of the word 'Nigga for instance...'
 We welcome volunteer writers across Africa to majorly report on topics that paints the real picture of our continent.
 It's high time we embraced our own content and improve our trade relations, among us and the outside world.

+#Me2U Afrika Currency

+At Me2U Afrika we have different modes of payment which you can consider.
+Our Main currency is UAD....United Afrikan Dollar(AD) which has same value with the united states dollar.
+Sellers and buyers are welcome to pay in UAD using their quiqpay wallets.
+While using the UAD to pay for products, your products will be custom free and no import or export charges will be attached to them considering you paying for products made and processed within the continent.
+This is solely to promote afrikan markets.

+UAD is a Digital Afrikan Currency that is used for exchange of goods and services on Me2U Afrika Market.
+At Me2U afrika we believe in unity and colaboration, thus products made and manufactured in Afrika can be bought and imported within afrikan markets tax and custom free.
+Outside countries importing afrikan products through Me2U Afrika will also benefit as their sellers will be able to export free and ship without cost thus cut down any overhead costs that hinder trade between our borders.

 #Partnership With Alibaba

-At Me2U, we aim to partner with major leading online trade platforms to better serve our customers with a variety , of affordable goods and services.
-Alibaba, is one of the biggest B2B online trading platform and our traders can benefit by getting goods we could not get easily on a normal day due to limitations in the manufacturing industries in Africa.
-In turn we will also aim to use their vast market to resell purely African origin categories.
+At Me2U Afrika, we aim to partner with major leading online trade platforms to better serve our customers with a variety, affordable goods and services.
+Alibaba, is one of the biggest B2B online trading platforms and our traders can benefit by getting goods we could not get easily on a normal day due to limitations in the manufacturing industries in Afrika.
+In turn we will also aim to use their vast market to resell purely Afrikan origin products.
-At Me2U we shall introduce a line of african originated products that can be sold out their.
-As we bring the world to Africa, We hope to take Africa to the world as well.
-We only import what we can produce locally, all our products, are majorly of african origin and we hope to empower products from all the 55 nations.
-Tell us about your country in our Blog.
+At Me2U Afrika we shall introduce a line of afrikan originated products that can be sold out their.
+As we bring the world to Afrika, We hope to take Afrika to the world as well.
+We only import what we can't produce locally, all our products, are majorly of afrikan origin and we hope to empower products from all the 55 nations.
+Tell us about your business, country in our Blog.
+We might pay you a visit!

+Market-->AfCFTA-->digital payments-->currency(AD-Afrikan Dollar)-->visafree--->digital tele--->One Pres!